J200W/critical_path_calculator/README.txt

 A python project that allows you to calculate the critical path of a graph.

-tables have the following structure :
+Tables are .txt files with the following structure :

  -------------- ---------- --------------
 | num_activity | duration | predecessors |